CQCL/pytket-docs/manual/manual_circuit.rst

 To remove an operation, one can replace it with an empty circuit.

-To add a control to an operation, one can add the original operation as a :py:class:`~pytket.circuit.CircBox` with one unused qubit, and subtitute it with a :py:class:`QControlBox`.
+To add a control to an operation, one can add the original operation as a :py:class:`~pytket.circuit.CircBox` with one unused qubit, and subtitute it with a :py:class:`~pytket.circuit.QControlBox`.

 .. jupyter-execute::